Heriberto Lazcano Lazcano: Death

-On 7 October 2012, the Mexican Navy responded to a civilian complaint reporting the presence of armed gunmen in Progreso, Coahuila.
+On 7 October 2012, the Mexican Navy responded to a civilian complaint reporting the presence of gunmen in Progreso, Coahuila.
 Upon the navy's arrival, Lazcano and one gunman—who were inside a white van—opened fire against the marines, triggering a shootout that left Lazcano, his gunman, and one marine dead.
 The vehicle was found to contain a grenade launcher, 12 grenades, possibly a rocket-propelled grenade launcher, and two rifles, according to the Navy.
 The Navy managed to confirm his death through fingerprint verification and photographs of his corpse before handing the body to the local authorities.
 However, before the Navy could make an official announcement of his death, several heavily armed and masked gunmen, presumably under orders of Miguel Treviño Morales, stormed the funeral home where his body lay with that of the other man involved in the shooting.
 Homero Ramos, Coahuila's state prosecutor, said: "A masked, armed group overpowered the personnel, took the bodies, and forced the owner of the funeral home to drive the getaway vehicle."

 At the time of his death, Lazcano was 1.80 m (5 ft 11 in) tall and not 1.60 m (5 ft 3 in), as previously estimated by the authorities.

 The Mexican Navy did not identify Lazcano until his body was snatched from the funeral home in Sabinas, Coahuila, a testament to the drug lord's low-profile behavior.
 At first, the Navy thought the two gunmen killed in the shootout were low-level criminals, which explains why they were taken to a funeral parlor.
 Once the bodies were taken, the police matched the fingerprints and photos with those of Lazcano.
 He was able to be identified because when Lazcano was in the military, his fingerprints were on file; he also spent some time in jail early in his career, and his prints may have been taken there.
 It is not surprising, however, that Lazcano was not identified immediately, given that there were very few pictures of him.
 The fact that he had also spent some time in Guatemala and overseas, and that the Navy was responding to a civilian tip regarding armed men at a baseball game, made his presence unexpected.
 His entourage was also uncharacteristic for a major drug trafficker, although it is quite common for cartel leaders to travel in small groups to avoid attracting unnecessary attention.
 Unlike other drug traffickers, Lazcano was elusive and avoided opulence and power to keep a low profile.
 He was one of the most secretive drug lords in Mexico, mainly because he had been trained in military intelligence.